Amazon HQ locations: Similar basics but different vibes

-NEW YORK — The communities that are expected to become homes to a pair of big, new East Coast bases for Amazon are both riverfront stretches of major metropolitan areas with ample transportation and space for workers.
+NEW YORK — The two communities that learned Tuesday they are about to become homes to a pair of big, new East Coast bases for Amazon are both riverfront stretches of major metropolitan areas with ample transportation and space for workers.

 But there are plenty of differences between New York’s Long Island City and Crystal City in northern Virginia.